 How to Handle a Second Interview

 To make it through the next round, you'll need to be comfortable with both the standard interview questions and the curve-balls, while paying special attention to topics that are most likely to come up in this phase of the interview process.

-During a second interview, you will also be asked more specific interview questions about the job, the company, your ability to perform in the job, and how your skills and abilities translate into what the company is seeking in the person they are going to hire.
+During a second interview, you will also be asked more specific interview questions about the job, the company, your ability to perform in the role, and how your skills and abilities translate into what the company is seeking in the candidate they are going to hire.

 - What challenges are you looking for in a position? - Best Answers